 60.5%: The proportion of non-EU nationals in the overall number of foreigners in Slovakia

-- Since the Slovakia’s accession to the European Union, the number of foreign employees has increased more than twenty-two times – from 3,351 persons in 2004 to 74,298 in June 2020, including 43,768 nationals from outside the EU.
+- Since the Slovakia’s accession to the European Union, the number of foreign employees has increased more than twenty times – from 3,351 persons in 2004 to 69,012 in December 2020, including 39,075 non-EU nationals.

-- Among the foreign workers, men constitute a substantial majority; they form more than 73% of all employed foreigners.12
+- Among the foreign workers, men constitute a substantial majority; they form 73% of all employed foreigners.12

-481: The number of foreigners that in first half of 2020 illegally crossed the borders or illegally resided in the territory of the Slovak Republic13
+1,295: The number of foreigners that in 2020 illegally crossed the borders or illegally resided in the territory of the Slovak Republic13

 - Since the accession of the SR into the EU until 2014, the illegal migration to SR has decreased eight times: from 10,946 illegal migrants in 2004 to 1,304 in 2014.

-- In 2019, the number of migrants that illegally crossed the borders or illegally resided in the SR amounted to 2,190.14
+- The number of migrants that illegally crossed the borders or illegally resided in the SR in 2019 amounted to 2,190 and dropped to 1,295 in 2020.14

-- In the first half of 2020, citizens of Syria, Afghanistan, Iran and Bangladesh applied for asylum most often.
+- In 2020, citizens of Morocco, Syria, Turkey and Iran applied for asylum in the Slovak Republic most often.

 - By comparison, in 2004 11,395 persons applied for asylum in the SR; in last years, the number of applications has stabilized at several hundred per year.16